Similarity, Compression and Local Steps: Three Pillars of Efficient Communications for Distributed Variational Inequalities: Introduction

-Meanwhile, for most distributed algorithms, the bottleneck is communications.
-They are a waste of time, which slows down the training/optimization process and prevents effective parallelization.
-There are different approaches for both reducing the number of communication rounds and the cost per round.
-The first popular approach is compression of transmitted information \cite{alistarh2017qsgd}; it helps to increase the speed of the communication round without much loss in the quality of learning.
-The second approach is local steps \cite{doi:10.1137/S0363012993250220}; by increasing the number of local computations it is sometimes possible to significantly reduce the number of communication rounds.
-Finally, the third basic approach is to use data similarity \cite{pmlr-v32-shamir14}.
-This approach often employes the help of local steps.
-With the similarity of the data, we can assume that all local loss functions on the devices are similar, it means that the local computations are in some sense close and replaceable.
-Each approach and even combinations of the two approaches have been quite extensively researched, especially for minimizations.
-But synergy of all three pillars of distributed algorithms are not presented neither for minimization problems, nor for more general variational inequalities.
-Therefore, the purpose of this paper is to answer the following questions:
+Machine learning's rapid development offers more possibilities for consumers, but poses challenges for engineers.
+To meet modern society's demands, the performance and generalization capacity of the model must be improved.
+This is currently done by increasing training data and model size \cite{ACH-overparameterized-2018}.

-\begin{quote} \textit{ Is it possible to combine the three main techniques for dealing with the communication bottleneck into one algorithm?
-Does the new method have better convergence in both theory and practice?} \end{quote}
+Hardware acceleration and most importantly distributed algorithm design are essential for effective handling of these workloads \cite{DMLsurvey}.
+The distributed nature of the problem occurs not only due to a desire to speed up the learning process via parallelization, but because of the severe external constraints, e.g. as in Federated Learning (FL) \cite{FEDLEARN, FL_survey_2020}.
+FL is a pioneering area of distributed learning, where users' personal devices are computing machines.
+Private data transfer from local devices is prohibited due to privacy constraints, making distributed approaches the only practical option.
+Most distributed algorithms have communications as a bottleneck.
+Communication wastes time, slowing down training/optimization and preventing effective parallelization.
+Different approaches can reduce communication rounds and cost per round.
+The first popular approach is the compression of transmitted information \cite{alistarh2017qsgd}; it helps to increase the speed of the communication round without much loss in the quality of learning.
+The second approach is use of local steps \cite{doi:10.1137/S0363012993250220}; by increasing the number of local computations, it is sometimes possible to significantly reduce the number of communication rounds.
+Finally, the third basic approach relies on data similarity \cite{pmlr-v32-shamir14}.
+Local steps are often employed to help with this approach.
+Data similarity allows us to assume local loss functions on devices are similar, meaning local computations are close and replaceable.
+Both approaches and combinations have been extensively researched for minimizations, but a synergy of all three pillars of distributed algorithms has not been presented for either minimization problems or VI.
+Therefore, the purpose of this paper is to answer the following questions: \begingroup \leftmargini{-0.3in} \begin{quote} -9pt \textit{ Is it possible to combine the three main techniques for dealing with the comm. bottleneck into one algorithm?
+Does the new method have better convergence in both theory and practice? } \end{quote} \endgroup